sickel/observationlogger/README.md

 User settable data

-   Turn of uploading, only store data locally
+* Turn of uploading, only store data locally

-   Select to use GPS
+*   Select to use GPS

 Upload settings data from server

-  Values for the drag and drop fields could be stored on server and fetched.
+*  Values for the drag and drop fields could be stored on server and fetched.
 Use the project name  to select if there are several possible sets.

 Locally stored data

-   Make a system to make it easier to upload locally stored data that have not been uploaded
+*   Make a system to make it easier to upload locally stored data that have not been uploaded

-   View log of stored data
+*   View log of stored data

 Use a second tab to show more alternatives

-   In some cases there are several seldom used alternatives, those can be put on a second tab trigged by a drop on a     designated drop field
+*   In some cases there are several seldom used alternatives, those can be put on a second tab trigged by a drop on a     designated drop field

 Make a text field for ad-hoc alternatives

-   There may be a need to register ad-hoc alternatives or more description.
+*   There may be a need to register ad-hoc alternatives or more description.

 Upload photos

-   "A picture speaks more than 1000 words" - sometimes
+*   "A picture speaks more than 1000 words" - sometimes

+User interface

+*   Make use of the action bar

+*   Icon

+Misc

+* RESTcompatible. use post to upload.